deep-spectrum/Ares-IQ/ares-iq-extensions/Documentation/STANDARDS.rst

 3) Code Style
 ===============
 This project has a coding style.
-When writing your code, you don't have to worry too much about styling.
-However, there are a few things that we ask for you to keep in mind.
+When writing your code, you don't have to worry too much about code formatting as there is a tool that will do that for you automatically.
+However, there are a few things that we ask for you to keep in mind that the formatting tool will not catch.

 3.1) Braces for single-line control statements
 ----------------------------------------------